Glocal Intermissions

 • Opportunities to learn about and share memories of performance art in Ireland

-• Feed into 50 years of Performance art exhibition at Belfast School of Art
+• Opportunities to feed into 50 years of Performance art exhibition at Belfast School of Art

 This symposium is supported by:

-Booking & Info: Tickets available via for further enquiries, contact: Bbeyond@europe.com
+Booking & Info: Tickets available via Ticketsource, for further enquiries contact: Bbeyond@europe.com

 What to expect